PedCoelho/gather-town-scripts/README.md

 -   Add debug function
 -   Teleport directly to the coordinate clicked
 -   View players names on mouseover
+-   Highlight certain important types / kinds of objects (ex: portals, interactive objects)
+    -   render function could be broken into steps, for better legibility, and wrapped by a wrapper (render players, render map, render objects, etc)

 ### ⏳ KNOWN BUGS